 For courses in English: IELTS (Band 6) certificate or TOEFL (minimum score: 213 computer based, 80 internet based)

 Note: Some courses may expect different level.
 For detailed information see the relevant course introduction on the booklet.

 All applicants should state their current work situation at the time of application and submit the following proof: Certificate(s) of employment that include the exact position and period of employment; a letter of reference from the employer(s), ideally guaranteeing re-employment after completion of the postgraduate course in Germany.

 Applicants must submit a statement of motivation explaining why they are interested in attending a particular postgraduate course with reference to their current employment.

 e) Application formalities:

 If you have no private financial resources or cannot obtain a scholarship from your government, company or an international organisation, you may apply for a DAAD scholarship - either full or partial.
 DAAD application forms are available on the DAAD website.

+Please be sure to address applications to the postgraduate course directly!
 Applications sent via e-mail to the DAAD cannot be considered during the selection process.

 Applicants are asked to state whether they are able to pay for cost of living expenses and their studies in Germany themselves or whether they can only complete the postgraduate course with financial support from a DAAD scholarship.
 Qualified applicants for whom self-financing is possible, have a good chance of being accepted by a postgraduate course.